 God is not a man, that he should lie, nor a son of man, that he should change his mind.
 Does he speak and then not act?
 Does he promise and not fulfill?
 (Numbers 23:19, NIV 1984).

 My Musings – Often, we hold God to the standards of man, expecting from Him what we would expect from each other.
 How foolish.
-As posted yesterday, “My thoughts are not your thoughts, neither are your ways my ways,” declares the LORD.
+As He has said, “My thoughts are not your thoughts, neither are your ways my ways,” declares the LORD.
 “As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.”
 (Isaiah 55:8–9, NIV 1984).

 It is a two-edged sword:

 Does he promise and not fulfill? – God will not renege on His promise of eternal life to “those who have done good” by accepting His Son.

 Does he speak and then not act? – Nor will God let slide the condemnation of “those who have done evil,” by rejecting His Son.